-Although advertising is a popular strategy for mobile app monetization, it is often desirable to block ads in order to improve usability, performance, privacy, and security.
-In this paper, we propose NoMoAds to block ads served by any app on a mobile device.
-NoMoAds leverages the network interface as a universal vantage point: it can intercept, inspect, and block outgoing packets from all apps on a mobile device.
-NoMoAds extracts features from packet headers and/or payload to train machine learning classifiers for detecting ad requests.
-To evaluate NoMoAds, we collect and label a new dataset using both EasyList and manually created rules.
-We show that NoMoAds is effective: it achieves an F-score of up to 97.8% and performs well when deployed in the wild.
+- NoMoAds: a machine learning framework for training classifiers to detect ads in mobile traffic.
+To evaluate NoMoAds, we collected and labeled a new dataset using both EasyList and manually created rules.
+We showed that NoMoAds is effective: it achieves an F-score of up to 97.8% and performs well when deployed in the wild.
 Furthermore, NoMoAds is able to detect mobile ads that are missed by EasyList (more than one-third of ads in our dataset).
 We also show that NoMoAds is efficient: it performs ad classification on a per-packet basis in real-time.
 To the best of our knowledge, NoMoAds is the first mobile ad-blocker to effectively and efficiently block ads served across all apps using a machine learning approach.

 - Anastasia Shuba (UC Irvine, currently with Broadcom Inc.)

 - Zubair Shafiq (University of Iowa)